Levminer/authme/README.md

 1. From Google Authenticator: (Example: Import all of your saved QR codes from your Google Authenticator app.)
 1. From stand alone QR codes: (Example: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.)

-- If you just want to test the app download this sample import file:
+- If you just want to test the app download this sample import file and unzip it:

 ### How to import